The Last of Us: Add Set Design to Proform’s Resume

 In HBO’s new hit series, The Last of Us, you probably noticed a key part of the set – the Quarantine Zone Wall that had the word ‘WELCOME’ written on it.
 Well, that precast concrete wall was designed and manufactured by Proform Construction Products at our Calgary Plant.

 Proform was contacted by the Art Director in April 2021, when the series was first announced it would be filming in Calgary and other parts of Alberta.
-They were looking for a way to replicate the Quarantine Zone wall that is featured in the video game.
-The Art Director worked closely with us to ensure we understood the vision and requirements for the wall and could accommodate the final vision of the Director.
+They were looking for a way to replicate the Quarantine Zone wall that is featured in the video game and wanted a real concrete wall.
+“Then we will make you a real concrete wall!” boasted Randy Giberson, P. Eng, Manager of Engineering.
+He worked closely with us to ensure we understood the vision and requirements for the wall and could accommodate the final vision of the Director.
 We were then provided with concept drawings which we converted into a 3D-image.
 The 3D-image was an excellent resource not only for us but for the Art Director and their team, to incorporate the image into their modeling system for the set as a whole.

 The 3D-image, then became our key component to creating the layout, the drawings for each precast concrete component and all the additional pieces needed to connect the precast pieces and put it all together.
 We worked with many of the set designers at our plant during the fabrication stage to create the desired distressed look of the precast pieces.
 “We had to make the panels look beat up and old, which is a first for us.” said Rob Heemskerk, the COO of Proform.
 “It was fun working with the Art Director to come up with ways to make the panels look worn.”
 We incorporated different textures such as adding aggregate, embedding and exposing rebar and creating rough voids to make the wall look 20 years old.
-“The worse it looked the better they liked it!” beamed Randy Giberson, Manager of Engineering, of the creative process.
+“The worse it looked the better they liked it!” exclaimed Wes Woods, Plant Manager.

 Not only was the look of the wall important but so were the logistics for the install, structural integrity and safe interaction during filming.
 We had to take into consideration how the wall would be supported on the ground.
 This wasn’t meant to be a permanent structure, so we designed the supporting structure and many of the connections for ease of assembly and disassembly.
 We prestressed the panels which allowed for the walls to be 6 inches thick and 40 feet high while still accommodating the need for actors and film crew to safely be on top of the wall for the required scenes in the show.